Alwinator/asciidoctor-diagram-image-bug/README.md

 ```
 docker run --rm -v "$(pwd)/writing:/work/writing" -v "$(pwd)/build:/work/build" asciidoctor-diagram-bug
 ```
-You can find a output.pdf file in the build folder
+You can find an output.pdf file in the build folder